mattgabor/gatsby-finance-blog/content/blog/hello-world/index.md

 ---
 title: Hello World
 date: '2019-05-04'
 description: "Welcome to money matters with Matt!
-Here\'s a few things to learn while you're here"
+Here's a few things to learn while you're here"
 ---

 This is my first post on my new blog!